 - Your shelter is inadequate shelter because of problems with heating, water supply, structural safety, overcrowding, etc.

-- Your monthly housing payment is more than 30% of your monthly income.
+- Your monthly housing payment is more than 30% of your gross monthly income.

 - The neighborhood you live in is unsafe.

 2. Ability to Pay

 - Stable, monthly income sufficient to meet routine expenses, maintain the house and make monthly mortgage payments.

 - Income must be between 35-80% of the area median income (AMI) for Eagle County.
 Note that this number varies each year and with family size.